Lapping Abrasives / Abrasive Powders

+Silicon Carbide (SiC) is typically used for general stock removal and the removal of machining marks on a variety of materials.
+E.g. mild steel, stainless steel.
 This material is considered an aggressive cutting, high stock removal abrasive.
 It is required to cut materials with Rockwell “C” scale hardness of 55 and higher.
 Obviously this abrasive can be used to machine softer materials when the surface finish requirement is not so precise.
 The surface roughness of material processed with a specific grade of silicon carbide abrasive will be higher than those achieved with aluminum oxide of the same particle size.
 The appearance will be significantly different as well.
 Aluminum oxide produces a matte finish with very few micro-scratches as opposed to silicon carbide of the same size that produces a very micro-scratched finish.

 Silicon carbide is significantly more expensive than aluminum oxide, so even though it cuts much faster it may still be more economical to tolerate the longer process time of aluminum oxide processing.
 Customers must evaluate the trade-off of process time versus cost per component in addition to the achievement of the required engineering specifications.

+Boron Carbide (B4C) is typically used for when faster stock removal is required for the removal of machining marks, etc. It is a preferred abrasive for hard materials.
+E.g. Tungsten Carbide, tempered steel.
 Boron carbide abrasive is an extremely aggressive cutting, ultra high stock removal product.
 It is recommended only for lapping the hardest materials, generally limited to tungsten carbide and titanium carbide.
 It is cost prohibitive to use this abrasive for lapping of any other materials due to the exorbitant price of this product.